TabStruct: Measuring Structural Fidelity of Tabular Data: Experiments

 \subsection{Practicability of Global Utility (Q4)}

-\looseness-1 \textbf{Global utility is robust and stable.} To evaluate the robustness of global utility, we examine how generator rankings vary under different configurations of downstream models. \Cref{appendix:extended_discussion_practicability} shows that global utility yields stable rankings across both nine tuned predictors (``Full-tuned'') and three untuned ones (``Tiny-default'').
+\looseness-1 \textbf{Global utility is robust and stable.} \Cref{appendix:global_utility_computation} and~\Cref{appendix:extended_discussion_practicability} show that global utility yields stable generator rankings across both nine tuned predictors (``Full-tuned'') and three untuned ones (``Tiny-default'').
 In contrast, local utility necessitates nine tuned predictors (``Full-tuned'') for reliable results.
 These findings align with the conceptual design of the utility metrics.
-Local utility focuses mainly on the predictive performance of a single target variable, making it susceptible to feature-specific bias, which results in unstable generator rankings across different predictor configurations.
+We note that local utility focuses mainly on the predictive performance of a single target variable, making it susceptible to feature-specific bias, which results in unstable generator rankings across different predictor configurations.
 In contrast, global utility aggregates performance across all variables, thereby mitigating feature-specific effects and enhancing robustness.

 \textbf{Global utility provides efficient evaluations of structural fidelity.} In practice, we are often interested in identifying the most promising model before fine-tuning it for optimal performance.
 Global utility supports this by reducing both the tuning burden and the dependency on the number of predictors, while still yielding stable and informative rankings.
 As illustrated in \Cref{fig:computation_time} (right), computing global utility with ``Tiny-default'' takes only 0.64s per 1000 samples, while local utility requires nearly double the time (``Full-tuned'' with 1.21s) for comparable reliability.